ankverma191/work-distribution/ReadMe.md

 java -jar <app-name>.jar
 ```

-> We are using lombok so enable lombok plugin
+> We are using lombok so enable lombok plugin in intellij or if using eclipse https://www.baeldung.com/lombok-ide